MrAshshiddiq/BIP39BruteForce/README.md

 # The repository is still under construction, there may still be bugs or errors!

+## More Features soon!
+Currently only supports Indonesian, other languages will follow!

 # BIP39BruteForce
 A brute force tool to recover an **Ethereum Wallet (EVM)** from a 12-word mnemonic phrase with missing words (`x` as placeholders).
 Includes a progress bar, ETA, and colored output for easier reading.